katjad/javascript101-handbook/tools.md

 console.log('debug something: ', foobar)
 ```

+## Google
+Learn how to search properly.
+For example if you wanted to find out more about the ES6 spread operator (...), don't search for '...'!

 ## Stack OverFlow
 If you have a bug search [Stack Overflow](http://stackoverflow.com/) first, it's probably been experienced before!